-At the request of Commission staff, PG&E submitted a map of the nearshore waters that would be expected to receive sound levels at or above 145 dB re 1 $\mu$ Pa, based on sound propagation models.
-This map is included as Exhibit 7 and suggests that nearshore areas from Montana de Oro State Park to Cambria would be expected to experience received sound levels in excess of 160 dB re 1 $\mu$ Pa.
+At the request of Commission staff, PG&E submitted a map of the received sound levels in nearshore waters that would be expected from the survey activities, based on sound propagation models.
+This map is included as Exhibit 7 and suggests that nearshore areas from Montana de Oro State Park to Cambria would be expected to experience received sound levels in excess of 160 dB re $1 \mu Pa$.